theramiyer/blog/content/post/2023/responsibility-for-the-balasore-tragedy.md

 ---
 title: "Responsibility for the Balasore Tragedy"
-subtitle: Part 4 of the Odisha triple train tragedy series
+subtitle: Part 4 of the series on the Odisha triple train tragedy
 date: 2023-06-12T10:05:38+05:30
 description: Who is responsible for the tragedy?
 Indian Railways?
 The government?
 The people?
 Or that odd ...
 tags: